AlexsLemonade/refinebio/README.md

 ### Installation

-To run the Data Refinery locally, you will need to have the prerequisites installed onto your local machine.
+To run Refine.bio locally, you will need to have the prerequisites installed onto your local machine.
 This will vary depending on whether you are developing on a Mac or a Linux machine.
 Linux instructions have been tested on Ubuntu 16.04 or later, but other Linux distributions